stevenpawley/Pyspatialml/README.md

 ```
 from pyspatialml.sampling import extract
 from pyspatialml import predict
+from pyspatialml.utils import stack
 ```

-Stack a series of separate rasters as a virtual tile format raster:
+Stack a series of separate rasters as a virtual tile format raster and return as a rasterio.io.DatasetReader object:
 ```
-from osgeo import gdal

 predictor_files = [
   'raster1.tif',